ewang0/rancid_tomatillos/README.md

 - Designing a modern, user-friendly, and accessible website
 - Working independently while keeping a consistent and clear line of communication through Slack and our project board
 - Reaching compromise respectfully when disagreements over design or code architecture arose
-- Embedding video within our site:
+- Embedding video within our site

 ## Goals